 Enjoy your first dance and then do as you please.
 There’s plenty of time to catch up with loved ones and enjoy the evening.

 The venues HATE it when the DJ plays over time.
-These are small businesses who have staff that expect to be paid extra for staying back.
+These are small businesses that have staff that expect to be paid extra for staying back.
 Let’s not forget the insane amount of noise restrictions that affect the majority of venues.
 It ain’t easy hosting live music.
 Do your best to stick to your schedule and you will have plenty of time to dance the night away.

 Once again, it’s absolutely up to you.
 This is your wedding.
 If you need a break, take it.